Russian missile strike hits crowded shopping mall in Ukraine

 Elsewhere, Washington was expected to announce the purchase of an advanced surface-to-air missile system for Ukraine.

-NATO will agree to deliver further military support to Ukraine -- including secure communication and anti-drone systems -- when its leaders convene in Spain for a summit, Stoltenberg said.

-Britian's defense ministry said Russia is likely to rely increasingly on reserve forces in the coming weeks of the war.

-Analysts have said a call-up of reservists by Russia could vastly alter the balance in the war but could also come with political consequences for President Vladimir Putin's government.
+Britain's defense ministry said Russia is likely to rely increasingly on reserve forces in the coming weeks.
+Analysts have said a call-up of reservists by Russia could vastly alter the balance in the war but could also come with negative political consequences for President Vladimir Putin's government.

+Karmanau reported from Lviv, Ukraine.
+Oleksandr Stashevskyi in Kyiv, Ukraine, and Francesca Ebel in Kremenchuk, Ukraine, contributed to this report.

 Get in touch